KFOSSENIER/iris/README.md

 # iris
 My first ML project using the classic dataset.
-Note this project was created in both code and no-code environment
+Note this project was created in both code (jupyter) and no-code environment(mlos.io)